 Erratum from Chapter 7 A Stickler for Exactitude…..

 The BBC had numerous buildings in London and I trained in, worked in and visited most of them over the years – Broadcasting House, Bush House, Television Centre, Western House, Egton House, Yalding House, Grafton House, Marylebone High Street, White City, Media Centre…..and The Langham.
 The building across the road from BH was called The Langham.
 Before it was sold and turned into a luxury hotel, it was the home of the headquarters of BBC Local Radio and that lively bar.
 So why, oh why did I call it Grafton House in Chapter 7?
-Grafton House was the headquarters of the Local Radio Training Unit at the other end of Great Portland Street.
+Grafton House was the later headquarters of the Local Radio Training Unit at the other end of Great Portland Street.
 So on page 79 of the paperback edition, when you see the words Grafton House, it should read The Langham.
 It`s The Langham bar and The Langham ghost.
 And I called the chapter `A Stickler for Exactitude`…….(oh, and later in the book, Stow-on-the-World really should be Stow-on-the-Wold, should it not?
-And it is The Book of Revelation – Revelation is singular not plural)
+It has all been corrected for the e-book version……………….)